 We are aware that there will now be more parked cars on residential streets due to the government lock down and home working, please be considerate with parking so the refuse vehicles have access to your street.

 Our trade waste refuse service is running as normal.
 If your business is closed due to Coronavirus and you no longer require your trade waste collection, please email firstname.lastname@example.org to request to suspend or cancel your trade waste collection service.

 We will continue to provide household refuse, recycling and clinical waste collections and also trade waste refuse collections for as long as we are able.
 We apologise to residents and businesses that are affected, and we will resume full collections as soon as resources allow us to do so.

 We are still taking requests for bulky waste and electrical items, however please be advised that if we receive a large number of requests we may have to defer some collections until the following week.
 Please contact our refuse team on 01773 841326 or email email@example.com to make a request.

 We are experiencing a lot of litter bins in Amber Valley being filled with household waste.
 We are appealing to the public to stop doing this as clearing this rubbish is taking up valuable resources that are needed elsewhere.
 Your refuse and recycling bins are still being emptied and not disposing of your waste in the correct manner is an offence.

-Both the Mayor and the Deputy Mayor of Amber Valley are in self-isolation and therefore will not be able to undertake any civic engagements for the foreseeable future.
+During the present pandemic, both the Mayor and the Deputy Mayor of Amber Valley will not be able to undertake any civic engagements.